 Program Objectives.
-Applicants should explain how the research or evaluation will accomplish its goals.
+Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
 They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: to complete developmental outcome surveys of 75 youth who participate in the evaluation; to maintain a 90-percent participant retention rate over the course of the evaluation.)
+(Examples of measurable objectives for research or evaluation programs might include the following: to collect survey data from a minimum of four sites, including a minimum of 100 youth and 100 parent respondents at each site; to achieve a retention rate of at least 85 percent across three waves of longitudinal data collection; to observe and rate program service delivery for each of the six service components of the demonstration project being evaluated.)